MRCIEU/epigraphdb_web/frontend/src/assets/docs/obs-cor.md

 ## Summary

-This view presents correlations between traits
+This view presents correlations between traits.

 ## Data sources

-* [EpiGraphDB](www.epigraphdb.org) original data created using data from the IEU GWAS database
+* [EpiGraphDB](https://epigraphdb.org) original data created using data from the IEU GWAS database.

 ## How to use